 If you are among the millions of Americans considering braces, you should know that they are a significant investment.
 Whenever you are making a big investment, it’s important to get as much information to assist you in your decision.
-Speaking with your orthodontist can help you to get the facts and feel confident about getting braces.
+Speaking with your orthodontist can help you to get the facts and feel confident about receiving braces treatment.
 The following are three key questions to ask your orthodontist.

 What Will I Gain from Braces?